DENTAL CARE IN CALGARY

 At Bite Dental Works, not only do we provide professional dental services, we also aim to answer all of your questions about dental care.
-We know that education is an important part of dental upkeep, and you need to be properly informed in order to maintain your beautiful smile in between appointments.
-Find some answers to your questions on this page, and contact us with any further questions.
+We know that education is an important part of dental upkeep, and you need to be properly informed in order to maintain your beautiful smile.
+Schedule your dental care appointment in Calgary today.

 Cosmetic dentistry is not a recognized speciality in dentistry.
 Examples of recognized specialities in dentistry include oral surgery, periodontics (gums), and orthodontics (braces).
 There is really no such thing as a “cosmetic” dentist.

 As the water in Calgary is no longer fluoridated, we highly recommend a fluoride treatment after you get your teeth polished.
 A polishing removes the microscopic top layer of enamel from your teeth, and the newly exposed enamel should receive a fluoride treatment to protect it from decay.
 Seniors often have root recession, and the exposed root surfaces are very soft and prone to decay.
 Fluoride will help to protect these root surfaces from developing cavities.

 Studies have shown that some electric toothbrushes are better at removing plaque from your teeth than manual toothbrushes.
 Some of this benefit is due to the “novelty” effect—people spend more time brushing when they get a new electric toothbrush.